Configure and use Sorts on your own | Fluid Attacks Help

 token: ENV_VAR_CONTAINING_API_TOKEN

-Make sure you don't write the token directly in the configuration file, this would be an exposure of sensitive information in your source code and Sorts only works by using the name of the environment variable that contains the token, not the token itself.
+Make sure you don't write the token directly in the configuration file, this would be an exposure of sensitive information in your source code.
+Sorts only works by using the name of the environment variable that contains the token, not the token itself.

-After creating the configuration file correctly and putting it in your repository, you can use our Makes container and Sorts ci mode in your pipeline.
-For example, in GitLab:
+After creating the configuration file correctly and placing it in your repository, you can use Fluid Attacks' Makes container and Sorts CI mode in your pipeline.
+See the following example for GitLab:

 # .gitlab-ci.yml